Probing single electrons across 300 mm spin qubit wafers: Methods

+Carrier mobility is an important metric for spin qubits.
+In the case of Si/SiGe devices, electron mobility is a direct measure of the quality of the Si quantum well where qubits are defined and provides a target for optimizing the heterostructure growth recipe.
+While a magnetic field is needed to measure mobility most accurately, we can use cryo-prober measurements to generate a reasonable estimate to compare the quantum well quality of different wafers.

 Carrier mobility is estimated from measurements of channel resistance in 4-probe Hall bar devices at zero magnetic field.
-The mobility calculation depends on knowing the carrier density, so we approximate a fixed carrier density ($4\times10^{11}$ cm$^{2}$/Vs) by measuring the device \vt~and setting the gate voltage to $V_{T}+\Delta V$ where $\Delta V = e\Delta n/c_{g}$, $e$ is the electron charge, $\Delta n$ is the approximated carrier density, and $c_{g}$ is the estimated gate capacitance per area based on the gate stack.
-While the gate capacitance estimate is inexact, all the mobility estimations shown in Fig.~\ref{fig-device-testing} are from wafers with nominally the same gate stack.
-Additional uncertainty comes from the unknown percolation density ($n_{p}$) at which the device first shows current.
-This leads to a systematic over-estimate of mobility by a factor of ($1+n_{p}/\Delta n$), which we estimate to be at most $\sim30\%$.
-While this is significantly less accurate than measurements made with magnetic field control, it is nevertheless a useful method for observing wafer-scale trends and comparing wafers with different heterostructure details and gate stack parameters held fixed.
-We note that all wafers contain a fraction of devices (10-20$\%$) with significantly reduced mobility, as can be seen in Fig.~\ref{fig-device-testing}e.
-This statistical phenomenon is confirmed with conventional Hall measurements and is not an artifact of the measurement method.
-Since a similar phenomenon is not observed in the quantum dot devices (manifesting in, e.g., anomalously high channel resistance), we attribute this to a discrete defect mode of the larger-area Hall bar devices.
+A schematic of the measurement configuration is shown in Extended Data Fig.~\ref{fig-test-structures}b.
+Each device has 6 ohmic contacts, enabling 2 separate channel resistance (and mobility) measurements per device.
+The mobility calculation depends on knowing the carrier density, so we approximate a fixed carrier density ($4\times10^{11}$ cm$^{-2}$) by measuring the device threshold voltage ($V_{T}$) and setting the gate voltage to $V_{T}+\Delta V$ where $\Delta V = e\Delta n/c_{g}$, $e$ is the electron charge, $\Delta n$ is the approximated carrier density, and $c_{g}$ is the estimated gate capacitance per area based on TEM imaging of the gate stack.
+With this method, additional uncertainty comes from the unknown threshold density ($n_{t}$) at which the device first shows a threshold current, so approximating $n = \Delta n$ will lead to a systematic over-estimate of mobility by a factor of ($1+n_{t}/\Delta n$).
+From measurements in a conventional cryostat with magnetic field control, we estimate a typical threshold density to be $n_{t} \sim 1.5\times10^{11}$ cm$^{-2}$, suggesting actual mobilities are $\sim$30$\%$ less than the estimates generated in this way.